Lifka/thor-av-multiscanner/README.md

 }
 ```

-The commands are parameterized, you caan use the following tokens:
+The commands are parameterized, you can use the following tokens:

 * `File_path`: This token will be replaced by the absolute path of the file to analyze.
 * `File_name`: This token will be replaced by the name of the file to analyze.
 * `License`: This token will be replaced by the license include in the configuration.